 Sean is a 2016 graduate of Frostburg State University.
 He is also an alumnus of Great Mills High School.
 You may have seen him in summer productions with Summerstock or Newtowne Players.
 He also enjoys pina coladas and getting caught in the rain, singing in it too.

-Andrew Tolarski (intern-bass)
+Andrew Tolarski (intern-tenor)